jeeminhan/MError/README.md

 pip install requests

-Each time a change is made in the Django project - Run these three commands
+Each time a change is made in the Django project concerning models/database stuff - Run all of these commands

 python manage.py makemigrations